kca1616/depression-and-anxiety-resources/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Find and use external api from airtable
+- Have a working Navbar
 - Render data on page
+- have a separate home, resources, add new resource page
-- Allow user to choose favorites
+- allow user to add new resource and have it update in airtable

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
-- Use local storage to save user favorites
+- add "research" page which links to articles/research showing why reducing consumption,etc. is crucial for our planet
+- add contact form which allows for contact with any suggestions/questions

 ## Timeframes